rya-sge/access-denied/_posts/2024-05-30-renzo-oracle.md

 date:   2024-05-30
 lang: en
 locale: en-GB
-categories: blockchain ethereum
+categories: blockchain ethereum defi
 tags: ethereum solidity security code4Arena
 description: This article presents the oracle implementation from Renzo made during the code4Arena contest
 image: /assets/article/blockchain/audit/renzoOracle-uml.png
 isMath: false
 ---

 This article presents the oracle implementation from `Renzo`.
-This analyze has been done for the [Code4Arena](https://github.com/code-423n4/2024-04-renzo) contest..
+This analyze has been done for the [Code4Arena](https://github.com/code-423n4/2024-04-renzo) contest.

+The results from code4Arena are available here: [Renzo Mitigation Review](https://code4rena.com/audits/2024-06-renzo-mitigation-review)

 Since I have a limited time, I found that it could be interesting to focus only in one part in the [oracle implementation](https://github.com/code-423n4/2024-04-renzo/tree/main/contracts/Oracle) instead of the whole code.